Hugh Cholmondeley, 3rd Baron Delamere: Legacy

 Lord Delamere died in November 1931, at age 61.
-He was survived by his second wife, formerly Lady Charles Markham (née Gwladys Helen Beckett, daughter of Hon.
+He was survived by his second wife, formerly Gwladys, Lady Markham (née Gwladys Helen Beckett, daughter of Hon.
 Rupert Eveleyn Beckett).
 His widow, Gwladys, became the second female Mayor of Nairobi.
 She was portrayed by actress Susan Fleetwood in the 1941-set film White Mischief (1987) as "Gwladys Delamere", one of Lord Erroll's Happy Valley friends.

 He was succeeded in the barony by his son from his first marriage, Thomas.
 At his death, he left Kenya's agricultural economy healthy enough to develop into one of the most stable economies in Africa.
 He also left unpaid bank loans totalling £500,000.

 Nairobi's Sixth Avenue was named Delamere Avenue to commemorate his place in the development of the colony, and an eight-foot bronze statue of the 3rd Baron was erected at the street's head, across from the New Stanley Hotel.

 When Kenya achieved independence in 1963, many white settlers opted to sell their farms and leave the country rather than submit to African rule.
-Delamere's family, by then headed by his son Thomas, the 4th hereditary Baron, elected to remain and accept Kenyan citizenship.
+Delamere's family, by then headed by his son Thomas, the 4th Baron, elected to remain and accept Kenyan citizenship.
 Other traces of Delamere's colonial "reign" were not permitted to linger.
 Delamere Avenue was renamed as Kenyatta Avenue, after Kenya's first president, Jomo Kenyatta, and the statue of Delamere was relocated to the family's Soysambu estate, where it faces out toward the mountain known locally as "Delamere's Nose" or "The Sleeping Warrior."
 Among the Maasai, with whom Delamere was the first to establish a strong European connection, his family is now frequently reviled as those who "stole" the Maasai's land; but at his death, The Times reported that this complicated man had been amongst the very few Europeans who had made it a point to learn the Maasai language.

 One of the restaurants inside the Nairobi Norfolk Hotel has been known as the Lord Delamere Terrace for decades.

 Cholmondeley is a character in Karen Blixen's Out of Africa and is played by Michael Gough in the 1985 adaptation.